Sinn Fein hails ‘new era’ in Northern Ireland as nationalists become largest party

 Asked whether failing to serve alongside Sinn Fein would be “anti-democratic”, the DUP leader said: “There are lots of parties in lots of places in the world who decide not to go into a government, but we are committed to the political institutions.”

-But Ms O’Neill insisted that the urgency of the cost-of-living crisis meant that “we must all turn up” at Stormont next week, adding: “The people can’t wait.
+But Ms O’Neill insisted that the urgency of the cost of living crisis meant that “we must all turn up” at Stormont next week, adding: “The people can’t wait.
 The people have told us they expect us to work together.
 The people are right.”

 Boris Johnson’s government is drawing up legislation aimed at tearing up checks on goods moving between Great Britain and Northern Ireland unilaterally – a move which is sure to spark a major row with the EU.

-But the bill is understood to be on hold until after the 10 May Queen’s Speech, with ministers hoping that the election results can persuade Brussels to agree that checks must be dropped to restore power-sharing arrangements.
+But the bill is understood to be on hold until after the 10 May Queen’s speech, with ministers hoping that the election results can persuade Brussels to agree that checks must be dropped to restore power-sharing arrangements.

+Northern Ireland secretary Brandon Lewis, set to travel to Belfast on Monday to meet political leaders, responded to results by encouraging the parties to form an executive “as soon as possible”.

+The cabinet minister said the electorate “were clear that they want a fully functioning devolved government in Northern Ireland, they want the issues around the protocol addressed, and that they want politics to work better”.

 Bertie Ahern, former prime minister of Ireland, called for the UK and EU to come to a compromise over the protocol.
 “I think what we desperately need in the island of Ireland now is for those negotiations to come to a successful conclusion,” he said on Saturday.